Michael-D-Santos/Rock-Paper-Scissors/README.md

-# Odin-RPS
+# Rock-Paper-Scissors

-A rock-paper-scissors project for The Odin Project's *Foundations* curriculum.
+A rock-paper-scissors project made with HTML & JavaScript.